German government response to the COVID-19 pandemic: Criteria for the adjustment of restrictions

 From May 2020 until late 2021, the so-called "seven-day incidence" was the main criterion for determining restrictions to fight the pandemic.
-The seven-day incidence is measured at a locality (district, state or federal level) as the average number of new cases per 100,000 residents in the preceding seven days.
+The seven-day incidence was measured at a locality (district, state or federal level) as the average number of new cases per 100,000 residents in the preceding seven days.
 At a videoconference of chancellor Angela Merkel and the 16 state governors on 6 May 2020, state governments were authorised to reimpose restrictions immediately in case of the seven-day incidence surpassing the threshold of 50.
 This measure, billed as "emergency brake", was intended to allow quick action against local outbreaks before the entire country would be affected.
 Starting from 14 September 2020, the RKI reported on the front page of its daily updates the countrywide seven-day incidence, as well as the number of districts with a seven-day incidence above 50; from 2 October 2020, the incidence was shown separately for those aged 60 and over, and from 28 December, also separately for those aged 80 and over.
 When imposing the new lockdown in early November 2020, the government stated that its goal was to reduce the seven-day incidence to about 50, as this would enable contact tracing.
 Additionally, in the January 2021 extension and toughening of the measures, a seven-day incidence of 200 or above triggered a travel ban for the affected district.
 Before the seven-day incidence was established as a key indicator, the effective reproduction number R played a major role in the public debate.